SaharBehzadi/ClicoT/ReadMe.txt

+Most clustering algorithms have been designed only for pure numerical or pure categorical data sets while nowadays many applications generate mixed data.
+It arises the question how to integrate various types of attributes so that one could efficiently group objects without loss of information.
+It is already well understood that a simple conversion of categorical attributes into a numerical domain is not sufficient since relationships between values such as a certain order are artificially introduced.
+Leveraging the natural conceptual hierarchy among categorical information, concept trees summarize the categorical attributes.
+In this paper we propose the algorithm ClicoT (CLustering mixed-type data Including COncept Trees) which is based on the Minimum Description Length (MDL) principle.
+Profiting of the conceptual hierarchies, ClicoT integrates categorical and numerical attributes by means of a MDL based objective function.
+The result of ClicoT is well interpretable since concept trees provide insights of categorical data.
+Extensive experiments on synthetic and real data set illustrate that ClicoT is noise-robust and yields well interpretable results in a short runtime.

 1- The dataset should be prepared in XML format.
 2- Real datasets are available in big_data folder in 3 subfolders "Auto MPG", "Airport", "Adult".
 3- Synthetic datasets for different experiments are available in Synthetic folder (3 subfolders, "RunTimeTest", "Noise", "Variance").